aicell-lab/hypha-agents/docs/tutorial.md

 ### 🧠 What is `@schema_function`?

-The `@schema_function` decorator is a **powerful feature of the Hypha framework** that automatically generates JSON schemas for your Python functions, making them compatible with Large Language Models (LLMs) and AI agents.
+The `@schema_function` decorator is a **useful utility of the hypha framework** that automatically generates JSON schemas for your Python functions, making them compatible with Large Language Models (LLMs) and AI agents.

 **Key Features:**